danielapai/bioverse/docs/module1.rst

 The generator will feed the output of Function 1 into Function 2, then the output of Function 2 into Function 3, and finally will return the output of Function 3 (i.e. a table of planets with known masses, radii, orbital properties, and host star properties).

 Bioverse "ships" with two Generators: one for transit mode, and the other for imaging mode.
-The primary difference between the two is that the former uses the `Chabrier (2003) <https://ui.adsabs.harvard.edu/abs/2003PASP..115..763C/abstract>`_ stellar mass function to generate host stars, while the latter uses an optimized host star catalog for the LUVOIR direct imaging mission (see Stark et al. XXXX).
-The following code demonstrates how to simulate a sample of planets from the LUVOIR host star catalog:
+The primary difference between the two is that the former uses the `Chabrier (2003) <https://ui.adsabs.harvard.edu/abs/2003PASP..115..763C/abstract>`_ stellar mass function to generate host stars, while the latter uses an optimized host star catalog for the LUVOIR direct imaging mission (see the `LUVOIR Final Report <https://arxiv.org/abs/1912.06219>`_).
+The following code demonstrates how to simulate a sample of planets using the imaging mode Generator:

 .. code-block:: python